 And as always, practice makes perfect here.
 Expect yourself to take multiple runs through the process to get the hang of it, but once you do, you’ll be a conversational machine.
 As long as you can remain curious about other people, they will be interested in you in return.

 So get out there, find out what people care about and show them how you can get to that place together—sound like a plan?

 A. Steven Stelmach-Bondar

-Andrew Steven Stelmach-Bondar is a lifelong student, a freelance philosopher, and Director of Operations @ StartupBros.
+Andrew Steven Stelmach-Bondar is a proponent of individual liberty, a freelance philosopher, and Director of Operations @ StartupBros.